MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 From time to time, Microsoft employees need to obtain access to customer data stored within Azure DevOps.
 As a precaution, all employees who have or may ever have access to customer data must pass a background check, which verifies previous employment and criminal convictions.
 In addition, we permit access to the production systems only when there's a live site incident or other approved maintenance activity, which is logged and monitored.

-Since not all data within our system is treated the same, data is classified to distinguish between customer data (what you upload to Azure DevOps), account data (information used when signing up for or administering your organization) and Microsoft data (information required for or collected through the operation of the service).
+Since not all data within our system is treated the same, data is classified to distinguish between customer data (what you upload to Azure DevOps), organization data (information used when signing up for or administering your organization), and Microsoft data (information required for or collected through the operation of the service).
 Based on the classification we control usage scenarios, geolocation requirements, access restrictions and retention requirements.

 ### Microsoft promotional use

 From time to time, we want to contact customers to let them know about additional features and services that might be useful.
 Since not all customers want to be contacted about these offers, we allow you to opt-in and opt-out of marketing email communications.
 We never use customer data to target specific offers for specific users or organizations.
-Instead, we leverage organization data and aggregate usage statistics at the Azure DevOps organization level to determine groups of organizations that should receive specific offers.
+Instead, we leverage organization data and aggregate usage statistics at the organization level to determine groups of organizations that should receive specific offers.

 ## Building confidence